huyle84/huyle84.github.io/_posts/2021-04-06-install-sagemath-on-linux-using-miniconda.md

 In this short instruction, we will proceed with Miniconda.
 For Conda, the installment  is the same.

-**Step 1:** Download Miniconda at the link:  [https://docs.conda.io/en/latest/miniconda.html#linux-installers](https://docs.conda.io/en/latest/miniconda.html#linux-installers)
+**Step 1:** Download Miniconda at the link:  [https://docs.conda.io/en/latest/miniconda.html#linux-installers](https://docs.conda.io/en/latest/miniconda.html#linux-installers) and store it in some folder that we want.

 **Step 2:** Install Miniconda:

-       - In the Terminal window, run the command:
+       - In the Terminal window, use `cd` command to go to the folder containing the Minoconda source code

+       - Then run the command (assumning the file's name is Miniconda3-latest-Linux-x86_64.sh):

             $ bash Miniconda3-latest-Linux-x86_64.sh